Editorial note

 How to Make Full Coverage Cheaper Without Weakening the Wrong Parts

 The best way to lower the cost of full coverage is usually to compare equivalent quotes, review discounts, and adjust property-damage coverages carefully rather than cutting liability protection too early.
-If you want more tools for that process, use the Car Insurance Calculator and the Rate Comparison guide.
+If you want more tools for that process, use the Car Insurance Calculator, Cost Analyzer, and the Rate Comparison guide.

 Smart Ways to Reduce Cost